Who We Are

 During the school holiday period (as outlined by Norfolk County Council term dates) we do offer a Holiday Cub to all our existing Ladybird children and their siblings up to the age of 7 years 11 months.

-(Please refer to the policy folder in the entrance hall for full details of our Admissions and Equal Opportunity policies in greater detail)
+(Please refer to the policy folder in the entrance hall for full details of our Admissions and Equal Opportunity policies in greater detail, all policies are also available to view on the website.)

 Session fees will be invoiced monthly, to be paid in advance.
 If you would find it helpful to pay weekly, please talk to Helen or Jo to arrange this.